bhja/scylla/README.md

  "id": 1
 }

-To print the streams data.
+To look through the streams using the DynamoDB API.
 This is only the logger and tweak this as per the test case if needed

 curl  "http://localhost:8080/streams?tableName=poc&dbType=scylla"